MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/Set-MailboxDatabase.md

 - $false: Circular logging is disabled.
 This is the default value.

-For more information about circular logging, see .
+For more information about circular logging, see Exchange Native Data Protection (https://technet.microsoft.com/library/dd876874.aspx#ENDP).

 ```yaml
 Type: $true | $false